-Kier London and London Borough of Southwark for the Charter School Trust
+Kier London and London Borough of Southwark for The Charter Schools Education Trust

 East Dulwich, London

 The Charter School East Dulwich is a new 8FE secondary school, funded by the Free Schools programme and the London Borough of Southwark.
 It will ultimately provide education for 1680 local students from 11-18 years, making it FCBStudios’ largest school to date.